WFGA are delighted to be able to offer you an opportunity to join an exceptional afternoon at Castor House.

 After lunch there will be a short introductory talk on the garden by the owner Claire Winfrey followed by a walk and talk with head gardener, Sharron White and the gardens team.

 During Afternoon tea you will then be able to join a discussion on creating herbaceous borders for late summer colour and selecting the best plants to give a long season of interest.
+You will also be able to take home cuttings from the garden which boosts more than fifteen varieties of Salvia.

 The visit will cost £30 for members and £40 for non-members.